wouijvziqy/JDD/ReadMe.md

 Some of the fragments detected by JDD can be generalized across different deserialization protocols, e.g., we used JDD to detect a number of exploitable gadget chains in protocols outside the scope of the paper and obtained some new CVEs.

 We've recently refactored JDD, resulting in improved performance in some applications.

-However, some features remain unstable, and we are actively working on fixing them.
+### Supported Dynamic Features
+- Polymorphism
+- Dynamic proxies (need to switch to dpx branch)
+- Reflection

 ### Datasets (A New Benchmark)
 - If you need the dataset, please send us an email (bfchen22@m.fudan.edu.cn) with the purpose.
 Thanks for understanding.